 ADHD Behavioral Parent Education Workshops

 Children with ADHD often present challenging and disruptive behaviors at home.
 The Parent Education (Part I) & Behavioral Strategies (Part II) workshops compose part of three components for the treatment of ADHD currently offered by the UC Davis MIND Institute ADHD Program (the other components are medication therapy, and school guidance).

 The goals of the Parent Education Workshops include improved parent-child interaction, creating a more structured and predictable home environment, and better home-school coordination.
 Some topics include academic rights of children with ADHD, understanding pharmacological treatment and medication, behavior management, and emotional regulation strategies.

 The workshops are intended for parents/guardians with a child with an ADHD diagnosis that is between the ages of 4-11.
-The workshops are offered twice a year (Spring and Fall) and each session is held once a week for six weeks, 75 minutes in length.
+The workshops are offered twice a year (Spring and Fall) and each session is held once a week for 10 weeks, 90 minutes in length.
 The registration fee is $40.00 per session and currently the workshops are not billable to insurance.